torchbox/design-in-browser-bootstrap/README.md

 Change the contents of the new file:

-* The `username` should be the one you usually use to connect to the staging server/playground.
+* The `username` should be the one you usually use to connect to the staging server.
 * `destinationPath` is the path on the server. e.g  `/var/www/my-new-site/`.
 This path must end with a slash.
 * `localKeyPath` is the path to the *private* half of the key you created above.
 If in doubt, on OSX it should read: `/Users/[your osx username]/.ssh/id_rsa`
 * If you've password protected your key, `passphrase` should contain the password you used.